February, 2025.

 After having a paper route, I got my first "real" kid job at 13-14 working a couple afternoons a week and Saturdays in a local comic book shop in Gaithersburg, Maryland (it was called the Vault of Comics, run by Andy Harper- to whom I remain deeply grateful for his incredible support until this day).
 His shop ad is in one of the earliest Overstreet guides.
 This was roughly 1975.

-Entering the U.S. Coast Guard directly after High School graduation, along with 4 years of college followed.
-Upon college graduation with my highly in demand B.A. degree in (Art) History (it made me happy getting a liberal arts degree, so that was a total win.
-Plus, I’ve never once regretted it.
-And, I've actually made use of it almost every single day of my life so far on some level!).
-I directly entered graduate School once I graduated from college, but a year spent there quickly taught me I didn't truly want to pursue a lifetime working in academia, law or museum administration, etc. or the Corporate business world, nor was the structured military life suitable for me.
+Entering the U.S. Coast Guard within days after High School graduation, 4 years of military and college followed.
+Upon college graduation I moved to Washington D.C., did further military service and with my highly in demand B.A. degree in (Art) History I entered graduate School.
+A year spent there quickly taught me I didn't truly want to pursue a lifetime working in academia, law or museum administration, etc. or the Corporate business world, nor was the structured and rigid military life suitable for me.
 That’s basically what I had learned up until then.
-It’s very helpful actually to learn what you don’t like as early as you can in life.
-That way you can minimize the amount of time you spend doing it.
-Which is what I decided to do.
+It’s very helpful actually to learn what you don’t like as early as you can in life because it arouses inside you a clarity about what you do want.
+So learning what you don't like allows you to minimize the amount of time you spend doing it.
+Which is what I did.

-Another aspect is- What might seem like a lot of money when viewed with one set of glasses on, could indeed and likely does look completely differently if you take those glasses off and put on this other set sitting over here for instance.
-The ones where you see how scarce it is, how nice it is, what great eye appeal or age patina, and how little that money actually means to you.
-And if money means more than the item, then ok, no worries, fair enough.
+Another aspect of value is what might seem like a lot of money when viewed from one view point, say wearing one set of glasses could (and likely) does look completely different if you take those glasses off and put on this other pair sitting over here.
+The glasses where you suddenly see how scarce it actually is, how pleasing the eye appeal is, the unique age patina, and how little that money actually means in other areas of life.
+And if by chance the money still means more to you than the item, then ok, no worries, fair enough, don't buy it.
+Forget it and move on.
 But not perceiving value doesn't mean it isn't lying there in open view.
-It might be you simply weren't wearing the set of glasses which would have allowed you to see it differently.
+It might rather be you simply weren't wearing the glasses which would have allowed you to see it differently.
 In the end, you're simply on a different wave length from the object.
-That's all.
+That's all, no worries.

 Along the way I've had 20+ years operating a seven days a week, relatively large, active public used & rare book shop in different locations in Portsmouth, NH, (starting on State St. and ended with owning the Buckminster House at the corner of Islington & Bridge street), followed for the past 20+ years by an endless flow of daily digital offerings catalogued from both downtown Dover (565 & 567 Central Ave) and the near-by bucolic country location of Milton Mills, NH (very top pic above, recently sold after enjoying it for 20 years.
 The other pics show parts of my newer work space in downtown Dover).

-Numerous well educated and bright assistants have greatly helped me the entire way, up until very recently (end of 2024) when I have pulled way back and begun a "semi-retired", far more leisurely and relaxed lifestyle and approach to business.
+Numerous bright and well educated assistants have greatly helped me the entire way, up until very recently (end of 2024) when I have pulled way back and begun a "semi-retired", far more leisurely and relaxed lifestyle and approach to business.
 Their efforts allowed things to happen I never could have accomplished alone.

 I am now committed to paying close attention to how I actually feel inside and using my innate "etheric" guidance system (Google it if you don’t already know what it means by now).
 We all have an etheric without question (some might call it conscious soul, or some other name) but we're typically not taught to be aware of or pay attention to it (although many people are, if perhaps only vaguely).
 And so we mostly miss, ignore or blindly think our way past it being there.
 When you start to pay attention to it, everything starts to change to your benefit.
 Stuart Wilde talks about this concept a lot and I think he had it right decades ago.

 I'm now highly sensitive to and fully aware of all the digital screen manipulation of my (precious) attention, time and energy.
 I go out of my way to detach from being sucked into it all, so I'm not living my life on digital call 24/7.
 Daily constantly online public digital life is approaching a black hole dark energy vortex and it is (mostly) just not for me except in very small bites.
-It's fascinating what's going on right now with basic information flow, human brains, cognition, mass delusion, Wetiko, loss of agreed upon societal reference anchor points, never unplugging or turning the flow off, and so on.
+It's fascinating what's going on right now with basic information flows (see Harrai- Nexus), human brains, cognition, mass delusion, Wetiko (well worth googling and reading about), loss of agreed upon societal reference anchor points, never unplugging or turning the flow off, and so on.

-I'm currently quite taken up with thoughts and writings in the books of Daniel Kahneman, Stuart Wilde (plus all his audio books are just unbelievably great fun- what a wonderful character he was!), Alan Watts, Louise Hay, Eckhart Tolle, Dr. Joe Dispenza (holy smokes, read You are the Placebo if you want to have your mind blown), Dr. Wayne Dyer, Esther & Jerry Hicks, Mel Robbins, Sam Harris (Waking Up app and how his mind works as he speaks about anything in the endless podcast interviews and discussions one can find such as his recent Big Think interview), Yuval Noah Harrari, and Sir David Hawkins (to name just a few) and increasingly am seeing the world through their ideas, observations and insights.
+I'm currently quite taken up with the writings and thoughts in the various books of Daniel Kahneman, Stuart Wilde (plus all his audio books are just unbelievably great fun to listen to him read- what an incredible and singular character he was!), Alan Watts, Louise Hay (what a life story), Eckhart Tolle (Now & New Earth should be required reading), Dr. Joe Dispenza (holy smokes, read You are the Placebo if you want to have your mind blown), Dr. Wayne Dyer (incredible), Esther & Jerry Hicks (teachings of Abraham series, especially the Vortex), Mel Robbins (rule #1-don’t sleep with your phone beside the bed!! mindfully unplug!), Sam Harris (Waking Up app and how his mind works as he speaks about anything in the endless podcast interviews and discussions one can find such as his recent Big Think interview), Yuval Noah Harrari (every book is inspired) and Sir David Hawkins (to name just a few), Thich Nhat Hanh, and increasingly am seeing the world through their ideas, observations and insights.
 It's inspiring how many smart and awake people there are in the world, and how easy it is to have direct access to their thoughts and watch their minds work in real time discussions.
 Hay House is a great nexus hub to begin a search with.

-I believe Albert Einstein had it right when he essentially said flat out that energy vibrations are the key to understanding the Universe -and therefore, obviously, how they work in relationship to yourself and those around you.
-It appears what many people overlook or are perhaps unaware of today is how significant and profound this simple fact of energy vibration is.
-If you place it front and center in your ongoing awareness, everything changes.
-It's like seeing people and the world with a fresh view, like putting on a new set of clear glasses that change what you see.
-The old glasses you got used to wearing were actually dirty, poorly constructed and had resulted in a distorted cloudy view of everything, but you were so used to it you had long ago stopped even noticing it.
+I believe Albert Einstein had it right when he essentially said flat out that energy vibrations are the key to understanding the Universe -(and therefore) how they work in relationship to yourself and those around you.
+It appears what many people overlook or are perhaps unaware of today is how significant and profound this simple fact of invisible but very real energy vibration is.
+If you place it front and center in your ongoing awareness, everything suddenly changes.
+It's like seeing people and the world with a fresh view, more clearly, like putting on a new set of clear glasses that change your vision.
+The old glasses you got used to wearing were actually dirty, poorly constructed and had resulted in a distorted, cloudy view of everything, but you were so used to it you stopped noticing it long ago.

-All I know and what matters most is I've had a grand time assembling and methodically building and reading it over the decades and it still continues to give me an enormous amount of practical use, as well mental pleasure as I peruse, browse, reread, and bask in it's ongoing glow- as I walk by it, sit within it, handle and look at it as the mood or need arises, and so on.
+All I know and what matters most for me is I've had a grand time assembling and methodically building and reading it over the decades.
+It continues to give me an enormous amount of practical use, as well mental pleasure as I browse, reread, peruse and simply bask in it's ongoing glow- as I walk by it, sit within it, handle and look at it as the mood or need arises, and so on it makes me feel good being around it.
 If you have a library of physical books you’ve assembled and read on topics which interest you, you’ll instinctively know precisely what I mean, and if you don’t, you probably won’t.
 Funny how that works.

-Might be connected to Etheric energy of both people and objects; fun side fact-Dr. Hawkins methodically used kinesiology to confirm the existence of actual measurable energy flows associated with objects, thoughts, people- basically everything.
-This unique wave-length relationship to the observer is scientifically measurable for objects, thoughts, ideas, historical inquiries, etc. I really don’t know much more than that, but wow.
+This collecting and personal ownership topic might be closely connected to Etheric energy of both people and objects; [fun side fact-Dr. Hawkins methodically used kinesiology to confirm the existence of actual measurable energy flows associated with objects, thoughts, people- basically everything.
+This unique wave-length relationship to the observer is scientifically measurable for objects, thoughts, ideas, historical inquiries, etc. I really don’t know much more than that, but wow].

-Oh yes, at first glance ideas like this appear to be way out there, but I have come to believe it's absolutely true and on the right track.
-Dr. Wayne Dyer believed in it and talked about it.
+At first glance ideas like this appear to be way out there, but I have come to believe it's absolutely true and on the right track.
+Dr. Wayne Dyer believed in it and often talked about it.
 Tons of people have, it’s intuitively known by everyone.
-It's worth paying attention to what you pay attention to (metacognition) and what you have around you, in all ways and on all levels.
-Because it probably matters for you, somehow.
-And objects that uplift and make you feel good inside might mean the item has some type of positive energy it is looking to give you for years to come.
-Any collector of anything knows exactly what I mean.
+It's worth paying attention to what you pay attention to (metacognition) and also to what you have around you, in all ways and on all levels.
+Because it probably matters a lot for you.
+And objects that uplift and make you feel good inside might mean the item has some type of positive energy it could give you for years to come.
+Any collector of anything knows what I mean here, it's that buzz one feels.

 I enjoy seeing all these antique items endlessly coming in and then flowing past me, which regularly means on their way to you.
 I truly want you to enjoy owning whatever you buy from me!
 I want you to want it- I will never try to persuade, convince or talk you into buying anything.
 If you want it, great, but otherwise I’m quite happy owning it, so there's no pressure, rush or worries.

-Everything found here is somehow historically interesting seeing it in person is quite different from seeing a digital image of it on a screen.
-In person is virtually always better because of this invisible energy field I'm trying to describe with words for objects seen on a glowing digital screen.
-I am always doing my best to capture every item accurately with the pics and verbal description, the last thing I want to do is hide or try to not reveal something you will see when it arrives.
+Everything found here is somehow historically interesting.
+The good news is, seeing it in person is quite different (and often way better and more intense) from seeing a glowing digital picture of it on a screen.
+In person is virtually always better for antique objects because of this invisible energy field I'm trying to describe with words I am always doing my best to capture every item accurately with the pics and verbal description, the last thing I want to do is hide or try to not reveal something you will see when it arrives.

 Think of this website as a digital historical book and map museum where all the actual antique objects shown are actually for sale and can be yours in the here and now.
 All it takes is money, which is actually nothing more than a form of stored energy.
 "Money" is not something that’s actually real, it's just an imaginary socially constructed concept we all agree upon and pretend is real- you know that, right?

-Yuval Noah Harrari concisely explains this concept and many others related to it in his recent great book Sapiens.
+Yuval Noah Harrari concisely explains this "inter-subjective reality" concept and many others related to it in his recent great book Sapiens (as well as Nexus).
 So does Stuart Wilde in his Little Money Bible book (and audiobook!) where he so lovingly and hilariously shares the basic eternal metaphysical laws of money, which is pretty much what we're talking about here.
-Money begins and ends as a socially constructed concept, and thus it’s really only most useful when it’s being used somehow, traded for something tangible in the real world.
+Money begins and ends as a socially constructed concept,an intersubjective reality which exists only in the minds of those who agree with it, and thus it’s really only most useful when it’s being used somehow for a purpose, traded for something tangible in the real world, putting the energy it represents to work.

-The simple fact that money is, in basic truth, merely stored potential ethereal energy and not anything actual or real (until it's traded for it) is actually wonderful, because it makes everything in life fluid and means that everything is now readily available to you.
+The simple truth is that money, in fact, is merely stored potential energy and not anything actual or real (until it's traded for it) is actually wonderful, because it makes everything in life fluid and means, in effect, that everything is now readily available to you.
 All you have to do is trade these invisible imaginary digital energy credits (money $signs/ numbers) glowing on your screen for the actual antique physical object you see on that same screen (just a different tab).

 Before you go, let's briefly direct our attention fully to the present moment, the actual here and now that everyone keeps talking on and on about.
 The moment we all somehow keep missing by placing our attention mostly somewhere else while we're in the midst of it.

-If you think it's easy keeping yourself focused in the present moment, try closing you eyes and counting your breathes up to 10, without letting your mind wander.
+And if by chance you think it's easy keeping yourself focused in the present moment, try closing you eyes and counting your breathes up to 10, without letting your mind wander.
 Just keep it focused on the empty space of the 10 as they slowly pass by.
 Most people can't do it, or even get close to 10.
-The mind often wanders off after about 4 or 5 seconds of focus.
+The mind typically wanders off to random thoughts after about 4 or 5 seconds of attempted focus.
+Folks, your mind is out of control.
+Did you know that?

-Concentration is an actual mental skill you have to develop, over time, with conscious practice.
+Concentration is an actual mental skill, one you have to develop, over time, with conscious practice.
 Try it some time.
 It's a fun self-challenge that quickly shows you how utterly untrained your mind actually is.
 It's known as monkey mind.
-I mean, if you can't even concentrate on one simple thing long enough to get to 10, what does that say about your mind and it's ability to think, contemplate and help thoughts and ideas arise?
+I mean, if you can't even concentrate on one simple thing long enough to get to 10, what does that say about your ability to think clearly, contemplate deeply to understand and help ideas arise?

-This is where physical books and reading come in.
-Reading a book is a different brain wave activity than digital glow screen reading.
+Aha- This is where physical books and reading come in!
+Reading a physical book is a very different brain wave activity than digital glowing screen reading.
 One helps the mind to develop, the other does who even knows what after long term exposure.
 Our current world might however clearly be showing us what short-term but lengthy daily exposure does.
-You quickly wind up with dinosaurs wearing riding saddles and people wanting to colonize Mars.
+You quickly wind up with dinosaurs wearing riding saddles and people seriously wanting to colonize Mars when we can't even agree on how to live on our own planet.
 We've quickly reached a societal inflection point where one is now constantly asking out loud on a daily basis- "Seriously?!
-How can we even be saying things like that in 2025?"
+How can we even be saying things like that in 2025 with all the factual information we have access to?
+Are we all insane?
+Did I really just hear that?
+See that?"

 So let’s now take three, slow, deep full breaths in, just briefly holding each one and then allowing each of them to flow out naturally, without pushing, effort or resistance anywhere in the entire process.